asuna-mt/music_modpack/README.md

 Available settings that you can put in your minetest.conf directly, or access them via "Settings->All Settings->Mods->music_modpack" menu.

 ```
-music_time_interval = integer, Interval between attempts to play music, default is 300
+music_time_interval = integer, Interval between attempts to play music, default is 60
-music_synchronized = boolean, play same music simultaneously to all players, using only day and night track definition parameters, default is false
-music_global_gain = float, global music volume, default is 0.35
+music_global_gain = float, global music volume, default is 0.3
-music_add_random_delay = boolean, if to add a random delay to interval between attempts, default is false
+music_add_random_delay = boolean, if to add a random delay to interval between attempts, default is true
-music_maximum_random_delay = - integer, maximum random delay in seconds, default is 60
+music_maximum_random_delay = - integer, maximum random delay in seconds, default is 30
-music_display_playback_messages = boolean, display messages when music starts for a certain player, default is false
+music_display_playback_messages = boolean, display messages when music starts for a certain player, default is true
 ```

+Music packs also provide settingtypes with corresponding height limits.

 ## Content
-Default pack features 24 tracks from composer Kevin McLeod.
-Tracks are split into following categories: surface at  day, surface at night, near underground, medium underground and deep underground.
-Underground music plays based on height, independently from daytime.
-Underground height limits are set according to layer levels of [dfcaverns](https://github.com/FaceDeer/dfcaverns/) by FaceDeer.
-Music is also selected according to layer feel.
+Default pack features 11 tracks from composer Kevin McLeod.
+Tracks are split into day tracks and night tracks.
+If music_dfcaverns is not enabled, night tracks also play underground (up to -31000).
+Music_dfcaverns is an additional pack of music for underground layers from [dfcaverns](https://github.com/FaceDeer/dfcaverns/), featuring 13 tracks from composer Kevin McLeod.
+Tracks split into three categories, each for one cavern layer from dfcaverns, and their heights are set accordingly.
+Dfcaverns modpack is not required, however, and it is recommended to enable this pack even without dfcaverns, unless client connection speed is an issue.

 ## License